getodk/docs/shared-src/docs-tech-guide.rst

    The source files for documentation text are in these directories:

    :file:`odk1-src`
-      Files for the pages at https://docs.opendatakit.org :file:`odkx-src`
-      Files for the pages at https://docs.opendatakit.org/odk-x :file:`shared-src`
+      Files for the pages at https://docs.getodk.org :file:`shared-src`
       Files for pages shared by both ODK1 and ODK-X docs.
       (This page and the other contributor guide pages.)